National Pingtung University of Science and Technology: Location

 NPUST is in the Dawu Mountain foothills of northwestern Neipu Township in Pingtung County, near the Donggang River.
 The campus covers 298.3 hectares.
 NPUST is approximately 20 kilometers (12.5 miles) from the Pingtung Train Station and the trip takes around 30 minutes by car; the campus is also served by regular buses.

 In addition to the Neipu Campus, NPUST has 285 hectares in the Baoli Forest of Kenting National Park and the 576-hectare Daren Ranch in Taitung County.

 In 2020 National Pingtung University of Science and Technology was the most sustainable university in Taiwan according to the UI GreenMetric World University Rankings, the 4th most sustainable in Asia, and the 31st most sustainable in the world.

 Research

 NPUST is cooperating with the United Nations Food and Agriculture Organization to establish an International Education College.

 The International Institute for Infrastructural, Agriculture and Environmental Engineering (IAE) provides industry services and helps to strengthen academic industrial production.
 Currently it has established 14 centers for research and development.

-They are one of the best schools in the world for tropical agriculture research.
-NPUST is part of the University Network of Tropical Agriculture.
+NPUST is one of the best schools in the world for tropical agriculture research and is part of the University Network of Tropical Agriculture.

+NPUST opened a research lab for artificial intelligence assisted agriculture in 2025.

+Technology transfer

 The technology transfer of offseason flowering forcing in longans has netted the University billions of NTD.

 President

-Chang-Hsien Tai became president of NPUST in August 2014.
+Chin-Lung Chang became president of NPUST in August 2022.